Tig Notaro

-Tig Notaro (born Mathilde O'Callaghan Notaro, March 24, 1971) is an American stand-up comedian, writer, radio contributor, and actress known for her deadpan comedy.
-Her acclaimed album Live was nominated in 2014 for the Grammy Award for Best Comedy Album at the 56th Annual Grammy Awards.
-The special Tig Notaro: Boyish Girl Interrupted was nominated in 2016 at the 68th Primetime Emmy Awards for Outstanding Writing for a Variety Special.
-In 2017, the album Boyish Girl Interrupted was nominated for the Grammy Award for Best Comedy Album at the 59th Annual Grammy Awards.
+Mathilde O'Callaghan "Tig" Notaro (born March 24, 1971) is an American stand-up comedian, director, producer, screenwriter, and actress known for her deadpan comedy.
+She is a two-time nominee for the Grammy Award for Best Comedy Album, and received a Primetime Emmy Award nomination for her 2015 special Boyish Girl Interrupted.
+In 2026, she received a nomination for an Academy Award for her work as a producer on the documentary film Come See Me in the Good Light.
+As an actress, she is known for her leading role in One Mississippi (2015–2017), a series she created with Diablo Cody, and her supporting roles as Amanda Robinson in The Morning Show (2023–2025), and as Jett Reno in Star Trek: Discovery (2019–2024) and Star Trek: Starfleet Academy (2026–present).
+She also hosted her own talk show, Under a Rock with Tig Notaro in 2019.

 Early life

 Notaro was born in Jackson, Mississippi, the daughter of Mathilde "Susie" O'Callaghan and Pat Notaro.
 Her mother was born in New Orleans.
-Notaro lived in Pass Christian, Mississippi, until attending kindergarten.
+Notaro lived in Pass Christian, Mississippi until kindergarten.
 Later, her family relocated to Spring, Texas (a suburb of Houston).
 She has a brother, Renaud, who is a year older and works as a radio talk show host.
-"Tig" is a childhood nickname given to her by her brother when she was two years old.
+"Tig" is a childhood nickname (for Mathilde) given to her by her brother when she was two years old.
 The family was Catholic.

 Notaro's maternal great-great-grandfather was John Fitzpatrick, who was the mayor of New Orleans from 1892 to 1896.
 While taking part in season 5 of Finding Your Roots with Henry Louis Gates, Jr., Notaro learned she is also a distant cousin of Gloria Steinem.

 In an interview with Mother Jones magazine, Notaro said she disliked being a student.
 She failed three grades, eventually dropping out of high school.
-In 1990, while living in Texas, she received her general equivalency diploma.
+In 1990, while living in Texas, she received her General Equivalency Diploma (GED).

-Notaro plays the guitar and drums; she was in bands when she was younger.
+Notaro plays the guitar and drums; she played in various bands when she was younger.